NFLSmathCircle/Weekly-Sudoku/README.md

 ### What's new?

-We uploaded sudoku E No.26, S No.26 and EX No.25
+We uploaded sudoku E No.27, S No.27

-We also changed README.md (Exactly what you are looking at)
+We also updated README.md (Exactly what you are looking at)

 ### What do the labels mean?